metaborg/devenv/README.md

 > Plugin request for plugin already on the classpath must not include a version

 You are not running with the recommended version of Gradle.

+### Unknown command-line option '--args'
+Command-line arguments such as `--args` are not supported for tasks in the root project, such as the `runSdf3Cli` task.
+Instead, go to the relevant included build and call the task directly.

+    cd spoofax.pie/example
+    ./gradlew :sdf3.cli:run --args="-V"